Calcolatori Elettronici (a.y. 2017-2018) - Hands-on Linux

 > ssh -p 2220 -l bandit0 bandit.labs.overthewire.org

-specifies the account on the host.
+where bandit.labs.overthewire.org is the address of the remote host, -p 2220 specified the port, and -l bandit0 specifies the account on the host.
 (The password for bandit0 on bandit.labs.overthewire.org is … bandit0).

 1.3 Installing a Linux distribution on your machine